abstracta/jmeter-java-dsl/docs/motivation/README.md

 There are many tools to script performance/load tests, being [JMeter](http://jmeter.apache.org/) and [Gatling](https://gatling.io/) the most popular ones.

+Here we explore some alternatives, their pros & cons, and the main motivations behind the development of jmeter-java-dsl.

 ## Alternatives analysis

 ### JMeter

 JMeter is great for people with no programming knowledge since it provides a graphical interface to create test plans and run them.
 Additionally, it is the most popular tool (with a lot of supporting tools built on it) and has a big amount of supported protocols and plugins making it very versatile.

-But, JMeter has some downsides as well: sometimes might be slow to create test plans in JMeter GUI and you can't get the full picture of the test plan unless you dig in every tree node to check its properties.
-Furthermore, it doesn't provide a simple programmer friendly API (you can check [here](https://www.blazemeter.com/blog/5-ways-launch-jmeter-test-without-using-jmeter-gui/) for an example on how to run JMeter programmatically without jmeter-java-dsl), nor a Git friendly format (too verbose and hard to review).
+But, JMeter has some downsides as well: sometimes it might be slow to create test plans in JMeter GUI and you can't get the full picture of the test plan unless you dig in every tree node to check its properties.
+Furthermore, it doesn't provide a simple programmer-friendly API (you can check [here](https://www.blazemeter.com/blog/5-ways-launch-jmeter-test-without-using-jmeter-gui/) for an example of how to run JMeter programmatically without jmeter-java-dsl), nor a Git-friendly format (too verbose and hard to review).
 For example, for this test plan:

 ```java
 import static org.assertj.core.api.Assertions.assertThat;